mnestorov/laravel-import-file/README.md

 # Import File with Artisan Command

+This is a test project to import file with artisan command.

 ## Task Definition

 Using Laravel create an Artisan command called `import_file` that accepts two arguments - `path_to_file` and `id`.